phalcon-orphanage/docs/en/reference/models.rst

         }
     }

 The model Robots now maps to "the_robots" table.
-The initialize() method aids in setting up the model with a custom behavior i.e. a different table.
+The :code:`initialize()` method aids in setting up the model with a custom behavior i.e. a different table.
-The initialize() method is only called once during the request.
+The :code:`initialize()` method is only called once during the request.

 .. code-block:: php